he Waiting, The Temple of Tyr

 utilitarian building of dark stone topped by a single gleaming bronze dome.

-is a great round room of gray stone under a gilded bronze dome.
-The floor is an
+a great round room of gray stone under a gilded bronze dome.
+Dominating

-the room though is the the altar itself, with the holy relic of the Silver
+the room is the the altar itself, with the holy relics of the Silver

-Scales of Tyr resting atop it.
-Notoriously missing from the altar is the Hammer
+Scales and the Hammer of Tyr resting atop it.
+On the floor, near the

 leading to the living quarters, armory, library and kitchens.

 and good person, and he will always have a word of encouragement for

 those fighting for Justice or suffering from the lack of it.
+He is now

 Bishop Dirten Andorias

-The prototype of a warring priest, he is rarely seen without combat gear, and
+The prototype of a warring priest, he spent most of his earlier years

-surroundings of Phlan with a small band of loyal clerics
+roaming the surroundings of Phlan with a small band of loyal clerics

-and adventurers and spreading the justice of Tyr, more often than not with his sword.
-He is seen
+and adventurers and spreading the justice of Tyr, more often than not

 with his sword.
 While he is seen often in the Waiting, where he is